 The Old Nottinghamians' Society is a fellowship of former pupils, staff, employees and governors of Nottingham High School.
 Current staff, employees and governors of the School are Honorary Members.
 Life membership of the Society has either been paid for by subscription or is deemed to have been paid for by service or other contribution to the School.

 The Old Nottinghamians' Society uses its funds to serve our Members and to support the good causes which they have decided we should champion.
-We are a democratic organisation, whose objective for decades has been ‘the promotion of good fellowship among the Members, and the promotion generally of interest in the School.’
-Our Members, ultimately, decide everything: what our rules are; what we are called and what our objectives are; who can join us and who represents us; who conducts the business of the Society and who manages our finances; how we spend our money.
+We are a democratic organisation, whose objective for decades has been ‘the promotion of good fellowship among the Members, and the promotion generally of interest in Nottingham High School.’
+Our Members, ultimately, decide everything: what our rules are; what we are called and what our objectives are; who can join us and who represents us; who conducts the business of the Society; who manages our finances; and how we spend our money.
 The greatest asset that the ONs possess is ONs.
 The Society values all the time, energy and care devoted by Members who are involved in providing all the opportunities for fellow ONs and others in our affiliated groups.

-Old Nottinghamians Society Affiliated Groups
+Old Nottinghamians' Society Affiliated Groups